swiitet/montqrewa.github.io/_posts/2019-09-01-what-if-the-dogs-could-talk-dogs-are-your-heart-best-friend.md

 title: "What if the dogs could talk?
 Dogs are your heart's best friend"
 description: "Dogs are very friendly :S it helps your heart"
 date: 2019-09-01
-tags: dogs friend speak speaking
+tags: dogs friend speak speaking cardiovascular psychological health heart
 comments: true
 ---
 ![Dog is looking at the forest with tongue out](https://montqrewa.xyz/assets/dog.jpg)